 CT

-Intramural blood pools are located within the intramural hematoma and either do not visibly communicate with the true lumen, or do so only via a very small (< 2 mm) ostium 1.
+Intramural blood pools are located within the intramural hematoma and either do not visibly communicate with the true lumen, or do so only via a very small (<2 mm) ostium 1.
 They are most frequently located within the descending thoracic and abdominal aorta in hematomas at least 10 mm in thickness 1.
 Additionally, they are often associated with an adjacent intercostal artery or lumbar artery 1.
-Aortic branches less commonly implicated include the bronchial arteries 2.
+Bronchial arteries are less commonly implicated 2.

 Treatment and prognosis

-Unlike ulcer-like projections, intramural blood pools to not adversely affect prognosis, often regress spontaneously, and require no dedicated treatment 1.
-CTA follow up is important.
+Unlike ulcer-like projections, intramural blood pools do not adversely affect prognosis, often regress spontaneously, and require no dedicated treatment 1.
+CTA follow-up is important.
 Occasionally, endovascular coil embolization is offered to patients with enlarging symptomatic intramural blood pools 2.